olattera/qa-portfolio/TEST-PLAN.md

-# Test Plan

-## 1. Project Overview

-This project is a manual testing practice for a web application.

-The goal is to verify the main functionality, user interface, navigation and basic usability of the application.

-## 2. Testing Objectives

-- Verify that the main features work as expected
-- Identify functional defects
-- Check navigation between pages
-- Verify user interface elements
-- Check input fields and validation
-- Verify application behavior in common and negative scenarios

-## 3. Scope

-### In Scope

-- Functional testing
-- UI testing
-- Navigation testing
-- Input validation
-- Positive and negative test scenarios
-- Basic usability testing
-- Cross-browser checks

-### Out of Scope

-- Performance testing
-- Security testing
-- Automation testing
-- Backend testing

-## 4. Test Types

-- Smoke testing
-- Functional testing
-- Exploratory testing
-- Regression testing
-- Negative testing
-- UI testing

-## 5. Test Environment

-Application: Demo web application
-Testing type: Manual
-Browser: Google Chrome
-Operating System: Windows / macOS
-Tools: Browser DevTools, GitHub

-## 6. Test Deliverables

-The following documents will be created during testing:

-- Test cases
-- Checklist
-- Bug reports
-- Test execution report

-## 7. Entry Criteria

-Testing starts when the application is available and the main functionality can be accessed.

-## 8. Exit Criteria

-Testing is completed when the planned test scenarios have been executed and identified defects have been documented.

-## 9. Risks

-Possible risks include:

-- Changes to the application during testing
-- Temporary availability issues
-- Browser-specific behavior
-- Insufficient test data

-## 10. Test Approach

-Testing will be performed manually using predefined test cases and exploratory testing.

-Both positive and negative scenarios will be considered.
-Identified defects will be documented with steps to reproduce, expected result and actual result.
+Test Plan: DemoQA

+1. Introduction

+This test plan describes the approach for manual testing of selected functionality of the DemoQA web application.

+The purpose of the project is to demonstrate the process of planning, designing and documenting manual web testing.

+2. Test Object

+DemoQA is a public website designed for practicing software testing and browser automation.

+Only selected modules are included in the testing scope.

+3. Testing Scope

+In Scope

+Elements

+* Text Box
+* Check Box
+* Radio Button
+* Web Tables

+Forms

+* Practice Form

+Alerts, Frames & Windows

+* Alerts
+* Browser Windows

+Out of Scope

+The following areas are not included:

+* performance testing;
+* security testing;
+* accessibility audit;
+* mobile application testing;
+* automated testing;
+* backend/database testing;
+* load and stress testing.

+4. Testing Objectives

+The testing should verify:

+1. Correct behavior of the selected UI elements.
+2. Validation of user input.
+3. Required-field behavior.
+4. Creation, editing and deletion of records.
+5. Correct display of submitted data.
+6. Correct behavior of browser windows and alerts.
+7. Basic usability of the selected functionality.

+5. Test Approach

+Testing includes:

+* positive scenarios;
+* negative scenarios;
+* boundary-value checks where applicable;
+* validation checks;
+* exploratory testing;
+* smoke testing of the selected modules.

+6. Test Environment

+Browser

+Google Chrome

+Operating System

+Windows / macOS / Linux

+Application

+DemoQA web application

+Test Data

+Test data is created specifically for the testing scenarios and does not contain real personal information.

+7. Entry Criteria

+Testing can begin when:

+* DemoQA is accessible;
+* the selected modules are available;
+* test cases have been prepared;
+* test data is available.

+8. Exit Criteria

+Testing can be completed when:

+* all planned test cases have been executed;
+* identified defects have been documented;
+* test execution results have been summarized.

+9. Risks

+Potential risks include:

+* changes to the public DemoQA website;
+* temporary website availability problems;
+* differences in browser behavior;
+* dynamic test data;
+* previously fixed defects becoming unavailable.

+10. Deliverables

+The project includes:

+* Test Plan
+* Test Cases
+* Checklist
+* Bug Reports
+* Test Execution Report